 1. Neck Rolls

 Roll your head in a slow and controlled motion to stretch your neck muscles.
 Do this in both directions to stretch both sides of your neck.

 Roll your shoulders in a slow and controlled motion to stretch out your shoulders.
 Do this in both directions to stretch both sides of your shoulders.

 3. Arm Rolls

 Roll your arms in a slow and controlled motion to stretch out your biceps and triceps.
 Do this in both directions.

 Last month, when I was in New Brunswick at a Mastermind Meeting, one of the guys asked, “What should we do after a long drive?”

-Well the video did not turn out great because of an old cellular phone but below are the tips that I suggested.
+We drove around 2 1/2 hours from the airport to our meeting spot.
+I started chatting, and the guy (Eric Wong) said, wait, let’s do a video on it.
+The video did not turn out great because of an old cellular phone but below are the tips I suggested.

 Rick Kaselj, MS